-Current solutions to crowd counting follow three paradigms: 1) pedestrian detection, 2) visual feature trajectory clustering, and 3) regression.
-Pedestrian detection algorithms can be based on boosting appearance and motion features [1], Bayesian model-based segmentation [2], [3], histogram-ofgradients [25], or integrated top-down and bottom-up processing [4].
-Because they detect whole pedestrians, these methods are not very effective in densely crowded scenes, involving significant occlusion.
+Current solutions to crowd counting follow three paradigms: 1) pedestrian detection; 2) visual feature trajectory clustering; and 3) regression.
+Pedestrian detection algorithms can be based on boosting appearance and motion features [1], Bayesian model-based segmentation [2], [3], histogram-of-gradients [25], or integrated top-down and bottom-up processing [4].
+Because they detect whole pedestrians, these methods are not very effective in densely crowded scenes involving significant occlusion.
 This problem has been addressed to some extent by the development of part-based detectors [5], [6], [26], [27].
-Detection results can be further improved by tracking detections between multiple frames, e.g. via a Bayesian approach [28] or boosting [29], or using stochastic spatial models to simultaneously detect and count people as foreground shapes [30].
+Detection results can be further improved by tracking detections between multiple frames, e.g., via a Bayesian approach [28] or boosting [29], or by using stochastic spatial models to simultaneously detect and count people as foreground shapes [30].

 The second paradigm consists of identifying and tracking visual features over time.
-Feature trajectories that exhibit coherent motion are clustered, and the number of clusters used as an estimate of the number of moving subjects.
-Examples include [7], which uses the KLT tracker and agglomerative clustering, and [8], which relies on an unsupervised Bayesian approach.
+Feature trajectories that exhibit coherent motion are clustered, and the number of clusters is used as an estimate of the number of moving subjects.
+Examples of this formulation include [7], which uses the KLT tracker and agglomerative clustering, and [8], which relies on an unsupervised Bayesian approach.
 Counting of feature trajectories has two disadvantages.
-First, it requires sophisticated trajectory management (e.g. handling broken feature tracks due to occlusions, or measuring similarities between trajectories of different length) [31].
-Second, in crowded environments it is frequently the case that coherently moving features do not belong to the same person.
+First, it requires sophisticated trajectory management (e.g., handling broken feature tracks due to occlusions or measuring similarities between trajectories of different length) [31].
+Second, in crowded environments, it is frequently the case that coherently moving features do not belong to the same person.
 Hence, equating the number of people to the number of trajectory clusters can be quite error prone.

 Regression-based crowd counting was first applied to subway platform monitoring.
-These methods typically work by: 1) subtracting the background; 2) measuring various features of the foreground pixels, such as total area [10], [11], [13], edge count [11]-[13], or texture [15]; and 3) estimating the crowd density or crowd count with a regression function, e.g. linear [10], [13], piece-wise linear [12], or neural networks [11], [15].
+These methods typically work by: 1) subtracting the background; 2) measuring various features of the foreground pixels, such as total area [10], [11], [13], edge count [11]-[13], or texture [15]; and 3) estimating the crowd density or crowd count with a regression function, e.g., linear [10], [13], piecewise linear [12], or neural networks [11], [15].
 In recent years, regression-based counting has also been applied to outdoor scenes.
-[14] applies neural networks to the histograms of foreground segment areas and edge orientations.
-[16] estimates the number of people in each foreground segment by matching its shape to a database containing the silhouettes of possible people configurations, but is only applicable when the number of people in each segment is small (empirically, less than 6).
-[32] counts the number of people crossing a line-of-interest using flow vectors and dynamic mosaics.
-[33] proposes a supervised learning framework, which estimates an image density whose integral over a region-of-interest vields the count.
-The main contributions of this work, with respect to previous approaches to regressionbased counting, are four-fold: 1) integration of regression and robust motion segmentation, which enables counts for crowds moving in different directions (e.g., traveling into or out of a building); 2) integration of suitable features and Bayesian nonlinear regression, which enables accurate counts in densely crowded scenes; 3) introduction of a Bayesian model for discrete regression, which is suitable for crowd counting; 4) demonstration that the proposed algorithms can robustly operate on video of unconstrained, outdoor environments, through validation on a large dataset with 2 hours of video.
+For example, Kong et al. [14] apply neural networks to the histograms of foreground segment areas and edge orientations.
+Dong et al. [16] estimates the number of people in each foreground segment by matching its shape to a database containing the silhouettes of possible people configurations but is only applicable when the number of people in each segment is small (empirically, less than six).
+Cong et al. [32] count the number of people crossing a line of interest using flow vectors and dynamic mosaics.
+Lempitsky and Zisserman [33] proposes a supervised learning framework, which estimates an image density whose integral over a region of interest (ROI) yields the count.
+The main contributions of this paper, with respect to previous approaches to regression-based counting, are fourfold: 1) integration of regression and robust motion segmentation, which enables counts for crowds moving in different directions (e.g., traveling into or out of a building); 2) integration of suitable features and Bayesian nonlinear regression, which enables accurate counts in densely crowded scenes; 3) introduction of a Bayesian model for discrete regression, which is suitable for crowd counting; and 4) demonstration that the proposed algorithms can robustly operate on video of unconstrained outdoor environments, through validation on a large data set containing 2 hours of video.